 The abdomen is the back section of the body and the largest.
 Within it are the rearmost parts of the nervous, digestive, and circulatory systems, in addition to the excretory and reproductive systems.

 Flies don’t have a heart or blood vessels.
-In what’s called an open circulatory system, blood circulates from the dorsal vessel, a pumping organ, to the insect’s head and then freely floods back through the body, bathing all the organs in nutrients and taking up waste along the way.
+Instead, in what’s called an open circulatory system, blood circulates from the “dorsal vessel,” a pumping organ, to the insect’s head and then freely floods back through the body, bathing all the organs in nutrients and taking up waste along the way.

 The digestive system is essentially a long tube that stretches from the mouth to the rectum.
 It consists of several sections (guts), including a stomach.
 Nutrients are extracted from food and passed through semi-permeable membranes into the blood-filled body cavity.